 Lukla-Everest Base Camp Trekking Itinerary

-Upon landing at Lukla airport after a half-hour flight on a small aircraft from Kathmandu, the journey to Everest Base Camp begins.
-You will Trek to Phakding on this day, which takes around 3 hours to descend the trails.
+After a half-hour flight on a small aircraft from Kathmandu, you will land at Lukla airport and begin the journey to Everest Base Camp.
+On this day, you will Trek to Phakding, which takes around three hours to descend the trails.

 The Trekking Itinerary of the Base Bamp goes to Namche Bazar on the second day, entering the Sagarmatha National Park.
 This natural UNESCO heritage site begins in Monjo, where you will issue the national park entry permit.
 You spend an extra day in Namche doing an acclimatization hike for the altitude practice.